 Nalani (Nani) Andres is an island girl from Hawaii who is now living her best Pilates-inspired life in Wisconsin.
 With a background in sports growing up and knowledge of mechanical engineering, Nani understands and teaches Pilates in a unique way.
 She views movement from both a bio-mechanical and a movement standpoint.

 In 2016 Nani received a degree in Mechanical Engineering at Michigan Technological University, but three years into her job as an engineer she realized she needed a stress reliever.
 She googled, “Pilates near me,” and this is how her Pilates journey with Waveforms Pilates started.
 Pilates provided Nani with the perfect combination of a mental stress relief and a physical challenge.
 Nani was so inspired by her hobby that she decided to quit her engineering job and dive headlong into Pilates.
-She started the Balanced Body Teacher Training Program in the summer of 2019 and is working towards completing her certification.
+She completed the Balanced Body Teacher Training Program in January 2021 and is excited to share her knowledge of Pilates with others.

 All her life Nani wanted to help people live better lives, and she realized Pilates was the perfect avenue for her to live out her vision.
 She’s excited to be part of the Waveforms Pilates team, and looks forward to helping people become the healthiest version of themselves!
 In her free time, Nani loves spending quality time with her husband, Zach, and pup, Rooney, playing strategy games, putting together puzzles, and building legos.